breakersol/ActivityFramework/README.md

 <br/>The above code indicates that we first create two branches activity_4 and activity_5 on activity_3.
 At this layer, activity_3 represents branch index 0, while activity_4 and activity_5 represent 1 and 2, respectively.
 Similarly, we created the branch on activity_1 activity_2 and activity_3. **selectBranch({2,2})** means that when activity_1 is executed(**(*activity_1)()**), it will be executed in the order from activity_3 to activity_5 and return the result of activity_5.
 And activity_1 itself will not be executed.

 #### Pipelines
-Activity Pipeline currently offers five types of pipelines to use: **Auto Chain Pipeline, Parallel Pipeline, Manual Chain Pipeline, Manual Steps Chain Pipeline, and Manual Key Activity Chain Pipeline**, and all types of pipelines can be created through **ITA_PipelineCreator**.
+Activity Pipeline currently offers five types of pipelines to use: **Auto Chain Pipeline, Concurrent Pipeline, Manual Chain Pipeline, Manual Steps Chain Pipeline, and Manual Key Activity Chain Pipeline**, and all types of pipelines can be created through **ITA_PipelineCreator**.
 1. _Auto Chain Pipeline_: The pipeline will automatically execute all activites in order.
-2. _Parallel Pipeline_: All the activities in this pipeline will be executed in parallel.
+2. _Concurrent Pipeline_: All the activities in this pipeline will be executed in concurrency.
 3. _Manual Chain Pipeline_: Calling the execute function will only execute the next activity in order.
 4. _Manual Steps Chain Pipeline_: This pipeline inherits from _Manual Chain Pipeline_.
 The difference with _Manual Chain Pipeline_ is that the user can set the step value so that the pipeline executes as many activites as the step value each time.
 5. _Manual Key Activity Chain Pipeline_: This pipeline inherits from _Manual Chain Pipeline_.
 The difference with _Manual Chain Pipeline_ is that the user can set the key activity to make the pipeline repeat selected activity.